iv4xr-project/aplib/docs/manual/firstTutorial.md

 // formulate a goal:
 Goal g10 = goal("Guess a the magic number (10)").toSolve((Integer x) -> x == 10) ;

-// defining a strategy as the goal solver: var guessing = action("guessing")
+// defining a tactic as the goal solver: var guessing = action("guessing")
    .do_((SimpleState belief) -> actionstate_ -> {
         int x = rnd.nextInt(11) ;